maxrt101/binsize/README.md

 $ binsize
 ```

-You should see a table with columns:
+You should see a symbol table with columns:
 `Size`        - Size of symbol in bytes
 `Percentage`  - Size of symbol as a percentage of size of all symbols combined
 `Symbol Kind` - Symbols Type, either `FUNC` of `DATA` (if symbol kind couldn't be parsed, it'll display `UNK`)
 `Crate Name`  - Crate name derived from demangled symbol name.
 Isn't super accurate for now
 `Symbol Name` - Demangled symbol name

+And a section table with columns:
+`Name`    - Section name
+`Address` - Section address
+`Size`    - Section size

 If you want to analyze artifact, produced with a different cargo profile, use `--profile`/`-p`
 flag: